What is the best tea for the flu? Discover now which are the best herbs to get rid of symptoms

 flu symptoms

 So, if you have a high fever, headaches and body aches, it is possible that you have the flu.
 In addition to these, other common symptoms of the disease are malaise, weakness, coughing, sore throat and runny nose.
 At the first symptoms, you can start preparing a tea to alleviate it.
-However, if it does not improve, seek the help of a doctor.
+However, if it does not improve, seek medical help.

 So, as soon as you start coughing or have any other symptoms, make a flu tea.
 However, if your immunity is low or your symptoms get worse, see a doctor.
 Otherwise, the picture can get worse.